 - Making permanent alterations to the property without permission

 Landlords may also wish to evict tenants for reasons other than a failure to hold up the contract.
 A landlord may want to have a tenant vacate the property once their lease has expired for many reasons, including those outside of poor behavior on the tenant’s behalf.
 The landlord may have intentions of renovating a suite or may have already promised the lease to another renter.

-Holdover Tenant Rights
+Holdover Tenant Rights in Florida

 All tenants have the right to receive notice from their landlord before the termination of a lease.
 Similarly, holdover tenants who have the landlord’s consent to occupy the property are entitled to the same notice of eviction.